Bee Balm

 Overcrowding and declining bloom: established patches that haven’t been divided in 4-5 years become congested and produce fewer flowers.
 The center of old clumps becomes woody and unproductive.
 Divide every 2-3 years to maintain vigor.

-Slug damage on young plants: slugs eat emerging shoots in early spring.
-Diatomaceous earth ring around new growth; hand-pick at night.
+Slug damage on young plants: slugs eat emerging shoots in early spring when soil is still cool and moist.
+Diatomaceous earth ring around new growth, refreshed after rain; hand-pick at dusk or dawn.
+Established plants with woody crowns are rarely damaged by slugs.

 Harvest and use